grexi/documentation/Guides/Ruby/Ruby on Rails.md

 By default, Rails 3 uses SQLite for all the databases, even the production one.
-However, it is not possible to use SQLite in the production environment on the platform, reason being the [Non Persistent Filesystem][filesystem].
+However, it is not possible to use SQLite in the production environment on the cloudControl platform, reason being the [Non Persistent Filesystem][filesystem].
 To use a database you should choose an Add-on from [Data Storage category][data-storage-addons].

-In this  tutorial we use PostgresSQL with the [ElephantSQLAdd-on][postres-addon].
+In this  tutorial we use PostgresSQL with the [ElephantSQLAdd-on][postgres-addon].
-Modify the `Gemfile` by moving the `sqlite3` line to ":development, :test" block and add a new ":production" group with 'pg' and 'cloudcontrol-rails' gems.
+Modify the `Gemfile` by moving the `sqlite3` line to ":development, :test" block and add a new ":production" group with 'pg' and ['cloudcontrol-rails'][gem itself] gems.

 The `Gemfile` should now have the following content: